Introduction

 Assigning variables

 Variables are used to assign information in programming.
-In bash we assign variables using the = sign.
+In Bash, variables are assigned using the = operator.
 The variable is on the left and the information we want to assign is on the right.
 It works similarly to algebra.
+Note that, in Bash, there must be no spaces on either side of the =.

 x=1

-The ‘echo’ statement prints whatever comes next to the screen.
+The echo command prints its arguments to the screen.

 Hidden files